The Future of AI Part 3

 Some of the concerns expressed such as the need for improved sharing of data by healthcare participants including hospitals and ensuring the highest quality in the preparation of data are entirely valid and I take the view that the need for access to data and sharing of data by hospitals may need to become a matter of political and regulatory concern.
 In addition careful evaluation of ground truth for data labelling, testing and validation of models needs to be ensured across all AI companies offering services across healthcare.

-However, I remain of the view that AI and in particular Deep Learning will have a major role to play in healthcare in the 2020s.
+However, I remain of the view that AI and in particular Deep Learning technology will have a major role to play in healthcare in the 2020s.

 Furthermore, it is important to note that the current medical system is broken and the system is only getting worse.
 I expect that healthcare will be a major issue in the US Presidential elections in 2020 and also the anticipated election in the UK in the near .
 For example Robert Pearl observed that "Healthcare remains the nation’s top voting issue ahead of the 2020 elections...
 Surveys show voters remain frustrated with high drug prices, growing out-of-pocket expenses and skimpy health-insurance benefits."

 On a personal level, I am very passionate about the potential for AI in healthcare across the next decade.
-The projects that I have been involved in within healthcare entailed working with a of experts from the fields of highly qualified medical practitioners (PhD research level), postgraduates in computational biology, biochemistry and physicists alongside Machine Learning experts.
+The projects that I have been involved in within healthcare entailed working with a team of experts from the fields of highly qualified medical practitioners (PhD research level), postgraduates in computational biology, biochemistry and physicists alongside Machine Learning experts.
 The team includes both men and women and different cultural backgrounds that allows for a higher performing team.

 Furthermore, I believe that such cross domain expertise is essential in order to enable drug discovery and personalised medicine projects succeed.
 Domain experience is essential in order to propose technical solutions.
 However, we can often find that solutions to problems can often come from those outside a sector.
 For example Jeff Bezos move from finance into retail, and the track record of Elon Must for disrupting different sectors.
 It is clear for those of us who have been users of the healthcare system that there is a real problem and that it needs addressing.
 Finding solutions for healthcare by bringing together diverse backgrounds with domain knowledge of the healthcare system alongside AI experts who can evaluate the problem with a different perspective may help solve different problems in the healthcare sector.